-Our Toronto divorce variation lawyers can help ensure that variations respect everyone’s needs and rights.
-We can also explain your options and likelihood of success in court.
+At Baker and Baker Family Lawyers our Toronto divorce variation lawyers can help ensure that variations respect everyone’s needs and rights.
+We can also explain your options and the likelihood of success in court.
 In order to get support modification orders, we generally have to show significant changes in your life circumstances and that the changes could not have been reasonably foreseen at the time that the initial orders were made.

 We can also help you to try to work out solutions that don’t involve going to court.